JonathanMoreno14/RubyonRails-CommandLine-Syntax/RubyonRails-Topics/Heroku-setup.md

        !
 No such app as heroku-app-name-here.
        fatal: Could not read from remote repository
 ```
-Then follwoing will remove the first herouk master file
+Then follwoing will remove the first heroku master file
 ```
      git remote rm heroku
 ```